rmaqueda/GrapeCI/README.md

 * Learn Swift Combine and SwiftUI
 * Have a free and easy to setup continuous integration tool
 * Have fun :)

+## Do you want to contribute?

+This would be great!

+The project is an early state, if you think is useful for you or you want to contribute, do it 💪